fogine/serviser-restfulness/README.md

 There is one more thing we did and thats we applied our custom validation/sanitization keyword to the valid password field which will make sure the password gets transformed into a more secure hash.
 For custom keyword definition see `ajv`'s [official documentation](https://github.com/epoberezkin/ajv/blob/master/CUSTOM.md).
-You can then register the keyword to a `ajv` validator instance on your `bi-sevice` [HttpApplication](https://lucid-services.github.io/bi-service/App.html#getValidator) object.
+You can then register the keyword to a `ajv` validator instance on your `serviser` [HttpApplication](https://lucid-services.github.io/serviser/App.html#getValidator) object.

 ### about authentication/restricting access